swcarpentry-ja/carpentries-coc/instructor_training/trainers_guide.md

 ### Trainers Guide

-#### I. Trainer Duties
+#### Trainer Duties
 As of May 2017, the Trainers group adopted a
 [Trainer Agreement][trainer-agreement] outlining Trainer duties.
 Only active Trainers are voting members of the Trainer community.
 An inactive Trainer may re-activate their Trainer status at any time by resuming Trainer activities.

-#### II.
-Becoming a Trainer
+#### Becoming a Trainer
 The Trainers group periodically accepts new members via application.
 New Trainers undergo an eight-week training program outlined [in this document][trainer-process] and agree to the [Trainer Agreement][trainer-agreement].

-#### III.
-Trainer Meetings
+#### Trainer Meetings
 The Trainers group meets regularly.
 We have two types of meetings - business meetings, focused on discussing curricular and policy changes, and discussion meetings, where we share experiences and get advice about running instructor training events.
 Upcoming meetings are listed on [our Etherpad][trainer-pad] and on the [Community Calendar][community-calendar].
 If you are not a Trainer, but are interested in joining a meeting, please contact Erin Becker (ebecker@carpentries.org).
 Minutes for these meetings [are available][trainer-minutes].

-#### IV.
-Signing up to Teach an Instructor Training Event
+#### Signing up to Teach an Instructor Training Event

 1. The Program Manager will send an email to the Trainers list asking all Trainers to fill in their calendar for the upcoming time period.
 Please sign up for as many days as you are available and hold those dates in your calendar until the schedule is confirmed.
 2. The Program Manager will confirm events with individual Trainers, at which point you are free to release all other dates on your calendar.